stormeye2000/cspr-kafka-cluster/README.md

 Zookeeper runs with three replica pods, which is enough to provide a quorum, if one fails, a new leader will be elected whilst the failed pod is replaced.
 This is enough for this implementation.

+Each service runs in it's own ServiceAccount eg *zookeeper-account* to allow finer grained access control.

 Kafka also runs with three replicas (this will be increased in production).

 To install the scripts, clone the project and do the following: